-When Leonardo is run on CLisp then some of its facilities require the cURL program [1] to be installed on the same computer system so that it can be used by Leonardo, for example for communicating with the Registrar.
-Please see the Annex for Technical Details of the present report for further information.
+When Leonardo is run on CLisp then some of its facilities require the cURL program [1] to be installed on the same computer system so that it can be used by Leonardo, for example for operating the Session GUI, and for communicating with the Registrar.
+Please see the Technical Annex of the present report for further information.